frewat/Gooey/README.md

 <hr>
 <h4>Notes:</h4>
-<li>This repository is structured as an Eclipse project.
+* Repository structured as an Eclipse project.<br/>
-<li>Interface is not stable.
-Expect changes while development is underway.
+* Interface is not stable.
+Expect changes while development is underway.<br/>
+* No Javadoc yet (but it's coming)
 <hr>